cecton/blog/content/posts/rust-and-arduino-part1.md

 2.  *What is a "programmer"?*

-    It is good that you asked.
-If you didn't, you should try to ask yourself more questions.
-If you try to get through while ignoring things you will get a more difficult time.
+    There is no such thing as asking too many questions.
+For me (and maybe for you) this journey was a real discovery with a lot of vocabulary and basic knowledge I miss because I never did electronic and such low level programmation.
+I believe you will get an easier time if you do ask yourself every question every time you encounter something new.
+Hopefully you will find most of the answers in this article.

     Boards are almost identical if you have the same microchip.
 But there is a slight difference on how they boot your code.
 It's similar to having a different motherboard on a PC if you prefer, the boot program is provided by the board.
-A "programmer" is program that will communicate with the board and allow flashing your code.
+A "programmer" is a program that will communicate with the board and allow flashing your code.
 You need to use the right programmer for your board as the protocol may vary.
 (Note that a programmer is also a piece of hardware capable to flash the board in some cases.
 Hopefully you won't need that.)

 3.  *Ok so I copied the command and I get this error.
 I can't even upload Arduino's own `.hex`:*